-2020 is full of the winds of change, and it would be naive to believe that it won’t affect the second industry in our trend series – the vending sector.
+2020 is full of the winds of change, and it would be naive to believe that it wouldn’t affect vending trends for the upcoming years.
 With smart technologies rising and changing consumer needs, you can forget about old and rusty vending machines that take your money and stop working.
 Now, they do not only offer diverse food and beverage options but can also serve you via one click on your smartphone.

 The industry is vastly growing and expanding to different sectors, and as often associated with food and beverages, now vending includes gadgets, electronics, and other necessary appliances.
 As horizons expand, the industry is estimated to reach 5426.9 million USD by 2023.